Effects on the City of Porvoo’s operations

 The activities of the birth control and family planning clinic will be reduced.
 Telephone service and bookings on weekdays 12 noon–1.30 pm on +358 19 520 4375.
 Free contraceptives are handed out by appointment.

-Visitation is still banned at all service homes and the wards of the Näsi rehabilitation centre.
+Visitation is still not allowed at all service homes and the wards of the Näsi rehabilitation centre.

 Urgent social work is secured by centralising social welfare staff and cancelling non-urgent appointments.

-The supervised and supported parent-child meetings and supervised exchanges of the family law services in East Uusimaa will be suspended from 19 March to 30 April.
-The clients have been notified of the change.
+The supervised and supported parent-child meetings and supervised exchanges of the family law services in East Uusimaa are using special arrangements by agreement with the family law services and their clients.

 The helpline of social work for families with children is open on weekdays 9 am–3 pm, tel. +358 40 673 5882.
 The electronic help service is available around the clock.
 Reach out if a family with children is in a worrying situation or needs help in its everyday life.